jsears4585/Fitness-app-module-2/README.md

 ## Table Relationships
 User
   * Has and belongs to many challenges
-  * Has many exercise posts
+  * Has many activity entries

 Challenges

   * Has and belongs to many users

 Activity Entry
   * Belongs to user

 ## Demo